Women's Sports Foundation: History

 The Women's Sports Foundation was legally set up in 1974 by Billie Jean King, her business manager Jim Jorgensen, and her then-husband Larry King.
 The Foundation was originally supported by Olympic swimmer Donna de Varona and Olympic skier Suzy Chaffee.

-In 1972 and in 1973 King was awarded the Bob Hope Calvalcade of Sports for the "Outstanding Female Athlete of the Year".
+In 1972 and in 1973 King was awarded the Bob Hope Cavalcade of Sports for the "Outstanding Female Athlete of the Year".
 In 1974, she donated her winnings of $5,000 to incorporate the Women's Sports Foundation.
 Simultaneously, she started a new magazine titled womenSports.

 The WSF began its multi-sport emphasis at the 1975 ABC TV show Women's Superstars which was held at the Houston Astrodome.
 It was there that Donna de Varona working as an ABC Billie Jean King invited the women athlete contestants to join in on the effort.